When Lynyrd Skynyrd’s Allen Collins Was Paralyzed in a Car Crash

 The Rossington-Collins Band split after releasing one more album, but Powell and Wilkeson stuck around as Collins shuffled the deck chairs and re-emerged with the Allen Collins Band.
 Eventually warming up to the idea of reuniting the rest of the Skynyrd survivors, Collins set about trying to assemble a band that, for a time, was referred to as Lynyrd Skynyrd II — and even briefly entertained the idea of enlisting Paul Rodgers to handle lead vocals.

 Ultimately, Van Zant's younger brother Johnny was recruited to take the mic for the reconstituted Skynyrd, and the group was on its way toward a 1987 reunion tour when disaster struck again.
 On Jan.
 29, 1986, Collins was at the wheel during a one-car accident in South Jacksonville, Fla., that resulted in the death of his girlfriend and left him paralyzed from the waist down.

-He was no longer able to play guitar, he still served as the musical director for Skynyrd's 1987 tour — and he used that position to pay back a small portion of the loss he'd incurred, wheeling himself out onstage prior to every show and speaking to the audience about what he'd done and what it had cost.
+He was no longer able to play guitar, but Collins still served as the musical director for Lynyrd Skynyrd's 1987 tour — and he used that position to pay back a small portion of the loss he'd incurred, wheeling himself out onstage prior to every show and speaking to the audience about what he'd done and what it had cost.
 The following year, he founded Roll For Rock Wheelchair Events and Benefit Concerts, an organization dedicated to raising awareness and providing opportunities for people with spinal cord injuries or related physical disabilities.

-Lynyrd Skynyrd Albums Ranked Worst to Best
+Lynyrd Skynyrd Albums Ranked